hdShang/arxiv-daily/docs/cs-CL/2025-05-10/papers/250506548v1-refine-af-a-task-agnostic-framework-to-align-language-models-via-sel.md

 ---
 layout: default
-title: REFINE-AF: A Task-Agnostic Framework to Align Language Models via Self-Generated Instructions using Reinforcement Learning from Automated Feedback
+title: "REFINE-AF: A Task-Agnostic Framework to Align Language Models via Self-Generated Instructions using Reinforcement Learning from Automated Feedback"
 ---

 # REFINE-AF: A Task-Agnostic Framework to Align Language Models via Self-Generated Instructions using Reinforcement Learning from Automated Feedback